ATOS-VIRTUAL-CARE/vcs-realtime-sdk-ios-demo/README.md

 ### More Information

+Where to find more information about the VCS Realtime SDKs and APIs.

 * For more information on the VCS SDK family, see the [VCS realtime SDK page](https://sdk.virtualcareservices.net/)
 * For more information on the VCS iOS SDK, see the [guide for iOS realtime SDK](https://sdk.virtualcareservices.net/sdks/ios)
 * A list of all APIs for the iOS SDK is available at the [reference API for iOS realtime SDK](https://sdk.virtualcareservices.net/reference/ios)